Tokyo 2020: Mirabai Chanu and a single-minded journey to the Olympic Games silver medal

 “Dream come true,” she would tweet in some time.

-The silver medal is a just reward for a journey that has been about working hard for Chanu.
+The silver medal is a just reward for a journey that has all been about working hard for Chanu.
 Those who know her well, say she is the “dream athlete” to work with.
 Hard work comes naturally.
 Hard work is all it is about for her.
-“I have been home for five days or something in the last five years.
-I want to take this medal home and eat food cooked by my mother,” she said.
+A single-minded focus to do well.
+“I have been home for five days in the last five years and all because I wanted to take this medal home.
+Now I want to eat food cooked by my mother,” she said on Saturday.

+Another smile.
 Another simple desire.
-But one that meant the world.
+One that meant the world.

 Respond to this article with a post